Pratham16112002/Markdown-notes/Semester Notes/Cyber Security.md

 ### Virus
 A computer virus is a program which is used to replicate it-self and spread from one computer device to another.
 Often attaches itself to a legitimate program or files and spread through the computer device fast.
+**Direct infection** : When virus infect the computer system, every time the user open a specific infected program or file.
+**Fast infection** : When virus infects the files whenever any file accessed by the program is infected.
+**Slow infection** : When virus infects any new file or modified document.